Metropolitanate of Karlovci: History

 Serbian metropolitans of Sremski Karlovci promoted the Enlightenment by introducing western education in the schools established in Sremski Karlovci (1733), and in Novi Sad (1737).
 In order to counter the Roman Catholic influence, the school curricula was exposed to cultural influence of the Russian Orthodox Church.
 As early as in 1724 the Holy Synod of Russian Orthodox Church sent M. Suvorov to open a school in Sremski Karlovci, which graduates were thereof passed on to Kievan seminary, and the more gifted to the Academy in Kiev.
 The Church liturgical language became Russian Slavonic, called the New Church Slavonic.
 On another hand, Baroque influence became visible in the church architecture, iconography, literature and theology.

-During the eighteenth century the Metropolitanate maintained close connections with Kiev and the Russian Orthodox Church.
-Many Serbian theological students were educated in Kiev.
+During the eighteenth century the Metropolitanate maintained close connections with the Kiev Theological Academy and the Russian Orthodox Church.
+Several prominent East Slavic scholars, like Emanuel Kozačinski, were employed by the Karlovci Metropolitanate as educators already during the first half of the 18th century.
+In time, many Serbian theological students were educated in Kiev.
 A Seminary was open in 1794 which educated Orthodox priests during the nineteenth century for the needs of the Karlovci Metropolitanate and beyond.

 By the end of the 18th century, the Metropolitanate of Karlovci included a large territory that stretched from the Adriatic Sea to Bukovina and from Danube and Sava to Upper Hungary.
 During the long tenure of highly conservative metropolitan Stefan Stratimirović (1790–1836), internal reforms were halted, resulting in the gradual formation of two fractions that would subsequently mark the life of Orthodox Serbs in the Metropolitanate, and later Patriarchate of Karlovci throughout the 19th century.
 First fraction was clerical and conservative.
 It was led by majority of bishops and higher clergy.
 Second fraction was oriented towards further reforms within the church administration, in order to allow more influence on decision making to lower clergy, laity and civil leaders.
 In the same time, aspirations towards Serbian national autonomy within the Empire gained great importance, leading to historical events of 1848–49.